 One aspect of the fruit of the Spirit is peace.
 There is someone out there who doesn’t want you to have that aspect.
 But you can just say to satan, “I’m sorry that’s your problem.
 I’ve got it, and I will be keeping it.”
 You will keep the peace and you will concentrate on the work.
 You will give yourself completely to do this work.
 It’s a very important verse.
 So stand strong!
 Don’t let anything move you and give yourself completely to do the work.

 Now I’m not just sharing this for your benefit.
-You need to communicate that command to your coaches.
+You need to communicate that command to your.
 They need to know that that is their responsibility.
 They need to understand they are not just to be hirelings but be __________________ themselves.
 The Bible says that when the wolf or the bear comes, the hireling runs away.
 When a problem or difficulty arrives, a hireling shrugs and walks away.
 Brothers and sisters, our need is to train good people who will do a super job.
 We need brothers and sisters who do super quality work.
 God has given me the responsibility to make you successful.
-He has given you the responsibility to make your course coaches successful.
+He has given you the responsibility to make your coaches successful.

 Conclusion